uirlis/c-simd-build/README.md

 Based on https://wasmedge.org/book/en/write_wasm/c/simd.html

+The project also provides [a pod definition](./pod.yaml) to simplify the deployment of the container in podman.

 ## notes
 This project already assumes you have a recent(=> 4.2) [podman installed](https://podman.io/getting-started/installation) on a fedora flavoured distro.